 The results (Figure \ref{fig:geo_mld}) show that GLONET maintains low RMSE values for both geostrophic currents and MLD throughout the forecast period, achieving close alignment with GLORYS12.
 This accuracy underscores GLONET’s capacity to produce forecasts that are not only quantitatively accurate but also dynamically consistent with observed ocean state dynamics.

-In contrast, Xihe displays significantly higher RMSE values for both geostrophic currents and MLD, indicating substantial deviations from GLORYS12.
-For geostrophic currents, the elevated RMSE suggests notable discrepancies in the SSH-derived fields, potentially due to unresolved artifacts or inconsistencies.
-Similarly, the high RMSE in MLD forecasts suggests challenges in preserving coherence between temperature and salinity, pointing to physical limitations in Xihe’s derived fields.
+In contrast, Xihe displays significantly higher RMSE values for the geostrophic currents, and a stable but slightly elevated MLD RMSE, indicating substantial deviations from GLORYS12.
+For geostrophic currents, the elevated RMSE suggests notable discrepancies in the SSH-derived fields, potentially driven by unresolved artifacts or inconsistencies.
+In the case of MLD forecasts, the relatively high RMSE is largely attributable to spatial artifacts, primarily aligned along latitude and longitude directions, which disrupt the coherence between temperature and salinity fields.
+This points to physical limitations in Xihe's ability to maintain consistency in its derived fields.

-This statistical comparison highlights GLONET’s ability to deliver dynamically consistent forecasts across derived variables, with low RMSE values that reflect its skill in reproducing complex ocean dynamics.
+This statistical comparison highlights GLONET's ability to deliver dynamically consistent forecasts across derived variables, with low RMSE values that reflect its skill in reproducing complex ocean dynamics.
 On the other hand it also reveals a limitation in using RMSE as the primary metric for evaluating data-driven models, as RMSE is not sensitive to small-scale inconsistencies or artifacts that affect the derived fields.
 RMSE measures point-wise accuracy and fails to capture the spatial continuity and coherence critical for processes like geostrophic flow derivation.
 This highlights the importance of process-oriented validation metrics.
 By deriving geostrophic currents from SSH, a more comprehensive evaluation of each model's performance in preserving the integrity of physical fields is gained.
 While deriving the MLD offers insights into each model's ability to preserve physically consistent interactions between forecasted variables, particularly in capturing coherent and artifact-free stratification in the upper ocean.